Acanthostega: Hunting strategy

 It has been inferred that Acanthostega probably lived in shallow, weed-choked swamps, its legs apparently being adapted for these specific ecosystems.
 Apart from the presence of limbs, it was not adapted in any way for walking on land.
-Jennifer A. Clack interprets this as showing that Acanthostega was primarily an aquatic animal descended from fish that never left the sea, and that the specializations of the tetrapod lineage were exaptations: features which would later be useful for terrestrial life, even if they originated for a different purpose.
-At that period, deciduous plants were flourishing and annually shedding leaves into the water, attracting small prey into warm oxygen-poor shallows that were difficult for larger fish to swim in; Clack remarks on how the lower jaw of Acanthostega shows a change from those of fish that have two rows of teeth, with a large number of small teeth in the outer row, and two large fangs and some smaller teeth in the inner row.
+Jennifer A. Clack interprets this as showing that Acanthostega was primarily an aquatic animal descended from fish which never left the sea, and the specializations of the tetrapod lineage were exaptations.
+These features would later be useful for terrestrial life, even if they originated for a different purpose.
+During that period, deciduous plants were flourishing and annually shedding leaves into the water, attracting small prey into warm oxygen-poor shallows which were difficult for larger fish to swim in.
+Clack remarks on how the lower jaw of Acanthostega shows a change from those fish that have two rows of teeth, with a large number of small teeth in the outer row, and two large fangs and some smaller teeth in the inner row.
 This difference likely corresponds to a shift in stem-tetrapods from feeding exclusively in the water to feeding with the head above water or on land.

 Research based on analysis of the suture morphology in the skull of Acanthostega indicates that the species was able to bite prey at or near the water's edge.
-Markey and Marshall compared the skull with the skulls of fish, which use suction feeding as the primary method of prey capture, and creatures known to have used the direct biting on prey typical of terrestrial animals.
-Their results indicate that Acanthostega was adapted for what they call terrestrial-style feeding, strongly supporting the hypothesis that the terrestrial mode of feeding first emerged in aquatic animals.
+Markey and Marshall compared the skull with the skulls of fish, which use suction feeding as the main method of prey capture, and creatures known to have used the direct biting on prey typical of terrestrial animals.
+Their results indicate that Acanthostega was adapted for what they call terrestrial-style feeding, strongly supporting the hypothesis which the terrestrial mode of feeding first emerged in aquatic animals.
 If correct, this shows an animal specialized for hunting and living in shallow waters in the line between land and water.